6476158/lecturenotes/signal_and_systems/00_information_systems_fundamentals.md

 frequency.

 There are 3 sampling methods:
-  - There are 3 sampling methods:
+  - Ideal - an impulse at each sampling instant
   - Natural - a pulse of short width with varying amplitude
   - Flattop - sample and hold, like natural but with single amplitude value